 Some of the immediate changes on our campus focus on increased physical and operational security.
 Anyone associated with the marina in a position of handling transactions or equipment will be required to provide a background investigation report.
 Information will be provided on a case by case basis.
 Members will be provided with a bright ID tag.

-The marina is currently closed for permitting.
-Next year things will be different.
-This list will change as we get feedback from the state, developers, local government and others.
+The marina is currently closed for winter during this permitting phase.
+We do not have a reopening date, but a plan is in place to reopen Husted’s Landing Marina first, then Money Island later.
+Things will definitely be different here in the future and we don’t know those details yet.
+This list of changes will change as we get feedback from the state, developers, local government and others.
 But this is what we see so far for 2019:

-boat launches (defined as the concrete or gravel structures on the ground)
+boat launch (defined as the concrete or gravel structures on the ground at various locations)

 nature walk areas

-recreational and commercial docks (those not owned by MIM)
+recreational and commercial docks on sites not designated by the state

 We recently negotiated the availability of dock space for larger vessels at Money Island.
 Our largest commercial dock tenant has extra space so we agreed to make it available to others.
 This dock space is ideal for recreational or commercial boats not in active use, or sale, estate ownership, or repossessions.